-DIVISION X. ZONING BOARD OF ADJUSTMENTS
+DIVISION 5.
+RESERVED ZONING BOARD OF ADJUSTMENTS

+Secs.
+2.151. -2.170.
+Reserved Membership; eligibility; training qualification requirements.

+(a) The Zoning Board of Adjustments (ZBOA) shall consist of five regular members and two alternates appointed by City Council, for terms of two years.

+(b) All regular members and alternates shall reside within the City limits.

+(c) A newly appointed member must attend an orientation meeting with the director of planning and development services.

 Sec.
-X.XXX - Membership; eligibility; training qualification requirements

-- (a) The zoning board of adjustments shall consist of five regular members and two alternates appointed by City Council, for terms of two years. - (b) All regular members and alternates shall reside within the City limits - (c) A newly appointed member must attend an orientation meeting with the director of planning and development services.

-Sec.
-X.XXX - Rules and regulations
+2.152.
+Rules and regulations.

-(a) The zoning board of adjustments will adopt rules and regulations to govern its proveedings.
+The zoning board of adjustments will adopt rules and regulations to govern its proceedings.
 These rules must be consistent with this Code and state law.

 Sec.
-X.XXX - Duties of the Director
+2.153.
+Duties of the Director.

-(a) The director of planning and development services or designee shall be an ex officio member of the ZBOA without power of vote.
+The director of planning and development services or designee shall be an ex officio member of the ZBOA without power of vote.
 The director or designee shall act as secretary of the ZBOA.